ShivamB25/Project-Asclepius/script.md

 - "The new value is three AI-native KPIs and the ability to search patients semantically.
 No one else is doing that straight inside the warehouse."
 - "The payoff is huge: ~120 analyst hours saved each week and a projected 5–7% reduction in CHF readmissions, which means around $15K saved per avoided case plus better outcomes."

-**Say this to hit the rubric:** "Judges, those are the quantified impact and innovation proof points you’re scoring—hours saved and readmissions reduced because of KPI and search breakthroughs."
+**Quick aside:** "Those metrics prove the impact and innovation—hours saved and readmissions avoided because of the KPIs and search."

 **Pause/Check:** Prep to speak directly to the judges next.